-Pediatric physical therapy for cerebral palsy is designed to help children with cerebral palsy (CP) develop strength, coordination, and balance to maximize their functional abilities.
+Pediatric physical therapy for cerebral palsy is designed to help children develop strength, coordination, and balance to maximize their functional abilities.
 It also works to improve posture, movement, and motor development, as well as enhance a child’s ability to interact with their environment.
 Additionally, physical therapy can help to reduce pain, prevent further decline in mobility, and minimize the risk of secondary medical conditions.
-The goal of pediatric physical therapy for cerebral palsy is to improve a child’s quality of life, mobility, and ability to participate in activities.
+In summary, the goal of pediatric physical therapy for cerebral palsy is to improve a child’s quality of life, and ability to participate in activities.

 CP is a neurological disorder that affects movement and muscle coordination, primarily due to damage to the developing brain.
 It presents in multiple ways, from mild to severe.
-It causes challenges in mobility, balance, and posture.
 Physical therapy helps children with CP achieve their maximum potential.

 Areas of Evaluation in Physical Therapy

-- Range of joint motion: Children with cerebral palsy often, but not always, have limited range of motion.
+- Range of joint motion: children with cerebral palsy often have limited range of motion.
 Range of motion limitations impact their ability to carry out day to day activities.
 PTs work on improving range of motion through stretching and strengthening exercises, and joint mobilization.
-The goal is to alleviate muscle stiffness, improve flexibility, and enhance the overall functioning of joints that are impacted.
+The goal is to alleviate muscle stiffness, improve flexibility, and enhance the overall functioning of joints that are impacted

 - Physical strength